aishuv2114/Marketing-Analytics/SQL.md

 ![Screenshot_6](https://user-images.githubusercontent.com/113862057/192185837-e68e34ac-24f5-499c-9f3a-888f1fd3d9a0.png)

 **Insights & Actions**
-All  traffic all comes in through the homepage
-There has to be improvements made to attract traffic sources from alternate entry pages
+All  traffic comes in through the homepage Improvements can be made to attract traffic sources from alternate entry pages to increase volume

 3)The website manager wants to see bounce rates for traffic landing on the homepage- Sessions ,Bounced Sessions , and Bounce Rate.